 There never seems to be enough time to read aloud during the school year, so it’s wonderful to have more freedom to do so after the pressures of testing are over.
 Instead of reading just 10 minutes a day, I enjoy spending 30 minutes or more sharing great books with my kids.
 I recently asked teachers on Facebook to share their favorite read-alouds for the last month of school, and over 50 people responded.
 Read the complete list and add your own suggestions.

-Creating a class scrapbook is a terrific way to wrap up the school year.
+Creating a class yearbook is a terrific way to wrap up the school year.
 Let each student design his or her own special page.
 The front of the page can include their name, a photo, illustrations, and other personal touches.
 Have each student write you a letter about the school year and glue it onto the back of his or her page.
 Add a student-created cover, laminate all pages, and bind the finished product with plastic comb binding.
-You can find complete directions on the Odds N Ends page.
+You can find complete directions on this Corkboard Connections post.

 Involve the whole class in this meaningful writing activity, and everyone will end up with a treasured record of your school year.
 Start by brainstorming all the special events that have occurred throughout the year, and then ask each student to write about one of the events.
 Select a few students to serve as editors who compile all of the stories into one newspaper.
 Add digital photos, scanned artwork, quotes about the school year, awards and accomplishments – the list is endless!
 To conserve paper, produce the newsletter in digital form and email it to parents.
 Be sure to print one or two copies for students to share in the classroom.